Fireye04/coffee/content/writing/the-party.md

 "What does that even mean?"

 "You'll figure it out!"
+They say with a wink.
 What?
 I'll figure it out?
 I've already figured it out!
 I like men, not women!
 I've had great relationships with guys!
 Cole was a sweetheart!
 Adrian was hot as hell!
 Jake!
 Uhhhh...
 Jake was...
 Umm.
 Alright Jake kinda sucked.
 But that's besides the point!
 I'm not gay!
 I'm **clearly** not gay!
 Not that there's anything wrong with being gay!
-It's just not me!
+I'm just... not!
+Women?
+Ewww!
+Right?!
+Allison's just like really cool and stuff and I just want to spend more time with her and I just get angry when she invites me to a party then spends it with *some guy* instead of me!
+Ughhhhh now I'm sad again.

-"Hey, in other news, I never got your name."
+"Hey" My new friend interrupts my derailed train of thought.
+"In other news, I never got your name."

-"It's "
+"Jen.
+What's yours?"
+I ask.

+"Sitio.
+You can call me Tíe, though."
+They pronounce Tíe like tee-yeh.
+They see the confused look on my face and chuckle a bit.
+"Is it the name or how you get Tíe from Sitio?"
+They ask.

+"No no, I love it it's so cool and unique and mine is so boring!"
+I pause for a second.
+They raise their eyebrow.

+"...And?"
+They say.
+I smile sheepishly.

+"And I'd love to hear about both of those things, if you don't mind"

+"Well, first off, Sitio in english means place.
+It's a bit cheesy, but I chose it because I want to be a place where people feel safe.
+I didn't really have a safe place growing up so I want to be that for other people."
+They frown.
+"I don't think I said that right."

+"No, I totally get it that's really sweet."
+Their smile returns.

+"As for Tíe, it's stupid as hell but my friends started shortening my name to Tío, which means uncle, and I had to stop them from misgendering me, ergo, Tíe"